dropwizard/dropwizard/docs/source/getting-started.rst

 Dropwizard has *many* more configuration parameters than that, but they all have sane defaults so you can keep your configuration files small and focused.

-So save that YAML file as ``hello-world.yml``, because we'll be getting up and running pretty soon and we'll need it.
+So save that YAML file as ``hello-world.yml``, because we'll be getting up and running pretty soon, and we'll need it.
 Next up, we're creating our application class!

 .. _gs-application: